-This game is designed specially for helping you and your new students to get to know and to faster memorize their names in the first lesson.
+This appealing game is designed specially for helping you and your new students to find out and memorize their names on the first day of class.

 Skills: Writing, Speaking

 Time: 15-20 minutes

 Preliminary Preparation (3-5 minutes).
 Cut the sheet into 16 pieces.